 Keycount shows just how easy it is to write a keylogger for X11.
 But this one is pro-social!
 I wrote it to track frequency of key usage, including bigraph and trigraph frequency.
 It's a pretty hacky tool that I made by gutting someone else's X11 program, but it got the job done.
 At this point I've collected several years' worth of keyboard usage data.
 But ultimately it's not the most important data/idea that will go into designing my new keyboard layout... when I eventually get around to making it.

 I wrote several Zsh plugins at one point.
 Zaw is the coolest Zsh plugin I worked on (I maintained it but wasn't the original author).
 These two are simply sources for use with Zaw. zsh-cdr is really just a thin wrapper around a Zsh built-in functionality, the package just provides quick setup. zsh-saneopt was an attempt to define a better baseline of what zsh options should be, but ultimately Zsh and all Bourne/Posix derived shells are just insane languages. zsh-snippets is basically put together from a collection of snippets for creating snippets accross the web put together into a package for easy use.
 Megaprompt is my Zsh prompt.
 It has a couple interesting features I haven't seen anywhere else, but it's probably not as good for people to just pick up as some other Zsh prompt packages.

-My Github profile has various other little projects not mentioned here.
-Little toys, School projects, incomplete stuff, etc.
+My Github profile has various other projects not mentioned here.
+Little toys, school projects, incomplete stuff, etc.